dkucar-1/my-spark-utilities/README.md

 The nesting levels are denoted by double underscores `levelA__levelB__levelC`.
 This is to prevent collisions with field names that have underscores naturally.
-For example, in this scenraion `unverified_key` has an underscore in its name naturally, whereas `nested__key` has been flattened.
+For example, in this scenario `unverified_key` has an underscore in its name naturally, whereas `nested__key` has been flattened.
 ```
 |-- unverified_key: string (nullable = true)